CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 Effective February 1, 2019

-Pursuant to the authority contained in the Arizona Revised Statutes and the governing document of the association, the Board of Directors of the CASTLEGATE COMMUNITY ASSOCIATION Inc. hereby adopts the following resolution by unanimous consent for and as the actions of the CASTLEGATE COMMUNITY ASSOCIATION, as of the date set forth above:
+Pursuant to the authority contained in the Arizona Revised Statutes and the governing document of the association, the Board of Directors of the Castlegate Community Association Inc. hereby adopts the following resolution by unanimous consent for and as the actions of the Castlegate Community Association, as of the date set forth above:

 RESOLVED, to adopt the following: